r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 ## It has no mass, no shape, yet it exists.

 **Narration:**
----It burns, it burns, it’s burning.
+-It burns, it burns, it’s burning.
----It burns with love, it burns with a soul, it burns with passion, and it is something that channels happiness.
+-It burns with love, it burns with a soul, it burns with passion, and it is something that channels happiness.
----Ahh, my flame, my blaze has yet to weaken.
+-Ahh, my flame, my blaze has yet to weaken.

 It refuses to freeze, it melts ice and snow….
 This power within me, still rages on.